VictorTeixeiraS/projects/projects/social_media_backend_golang/3-database/readme.md

 `func (c Client) createDB() error`

-This unexported function creates a mew database at the path in the `Client` instance.
+This unexported function creates a new database at the path in the `Client` instance.
 It will overwrite any previous data in the file if it existed previously.

 You'll want to use [os.WriteFile](https://pkg.go.dev/os#WriteFile) and [json.Marshal](https://qvault.io/golang/json-golang/#marshal-json).